RedHatInsights/chrome-service-backend/docs/intercom-keys.md

 ## Updating chrome-service

-In `config.go`, you need to update `options.IntercomConfig` with the environment variable names and their corresponding secret names in the vault.
+In `config.go`, you need to update `options.IntercomConfig` with the environment variable names and their corresponding secret names in the vault. **The attribute name must match the UI module name!** This can be checked from the fed-modules.json config.
 In `clowdapp.yml`, you need to update `env` with the secret names that point to our `chrome-service-backend` in the vault.
 Also in the file, dummy secrets need to be added to `data` for CI/CD purposes (you can just copy the ones that are already provided).

 ## Bumping the secrets version in app-interface